 I made this egg salad with dill, because I just love the way fresh dill brightens things up.
 I also stirred in some red onion for crunch.

-This healthy egg salad is easy to customize to suit your tastes!
+This keto egg salad is easy to customize to suit your tastes!

 Stir in some chopped pickles or make your egg salad with relish.
 The tanginess of dill pickles works great in this dish.